LabCIF-Tutorials/Tutorial-AndroidNetworkInterception/README.md

 > ***NOTE***
 >
-> In case you which to have more than one version of `frida-tools` on the same computer
+> In case you whish to have more than one version of `frida-tools` on the same computer
 > create first a Python virtual environment:
 >
 > ```Console